Abellio ScotRail: History

 In April 2018, Abellio ScotRail announced that it would be implementing all 20 recommendations produced by an independent review of the company's operations, headed by the former TransPennine Express managing director Nick Donovan.
 These recommendations included reviews of managerial and operational planning arrangements, root cause analysis of infrastructure failures, greater use of remote monitoring, clarifying responsibilities for key systems such as GSM radios, better performance modelling, ring-fencing of planning resources, elimination of unnecessary key performance indicators, and a new focus on system performance improvements at the control room level.
 A stated intent of these recommendations was to bolster punctuality amongst other performance criteria.

 In August 2020, a HST was involved in the Stonehaven derailment after hitting a landslip, killing three and injuring six people.
 This was the first fatal accident involving a passenger since the Grayrigg derailment in 2007.
 Network Rail was fined £6.7 million for health and safety standards.

 During March 2021, it was announced that the RMT union would ballot conductors for an indefinite overtime ban following Abellio ScotRail's refusal to pay its conductors overtime payments for working on rest days; this action led to no services being run on many routes.
 One month later, ticket examiners were balloted for the same dispute, the majority of trains operated by ScotRail did not run on Sundays as a result.
 During October 2021, a deal between the union and the operator was reached, bringing an end to the dispute and restoring Sunday services thereafter.

 Abellio ScotRail reportedly failed to meet the performance criteria necessary to gain a three-year extension to its franchise period; according, it was announced during March 2021 that the franchise would be terminated on 31 March 2022.
-In Abellio's place, the state-owned operator of last resort ScotRail took over operations.
+In Abellio's place, the state-owned train operating company ScotRail took over operations.